CodeF0x/LMSA/README.md

 4. **Network Configuration**:
    - Ensure CORS and network sharing are enabled in LM Studio settings.
 5. **Copy IP Address**: Find and copy the IP address of your computer.
-6. **Connect LMSA to LM Studio**:
+6. **Connect LMWSA to LM Studio**:
-   - Launch the LMSA app on your Android device.
+   - Open your phone's web browser.
+   - In the URL bar, type `http://<your computer's ip>:3000` and then submit
-   - Navigate to the Settings menu in LMSA.
+   - Navigate to the Settings menu in LMWSA.
    - Enter the copied IP address in the designated field.
    - Tap 'Close' to save the settings.
-7. **Interact with the Model**: Start interacting with the AI model through LMSA's clean interface.
+7. **Interact with the Model**: Start interacting with the AI model through LMWSA's clean interface.

 ## Configuration